C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 mkdir build && cd build
 ```
 (2) make sure to change routes in CMakeFiles according to your local machine.
 See README.md of either straight-line or parameter HC. <br />
-(3) create a make file and compile the entire code (there are a lot of problems run in this repo.
+(3) create a make file and compile the entire code <br />
+(There are a lot of problems run in this repo.
 It may be time consuming if all GPU kernels are compiled.
 To save your time, feel free to comment out the kernel in the CMakeLists.txt under ``/GPU-HC/straight-line-HC/magmaHC/`` or ``/GPU-HC/parameter-HC/magmaHC/``)
 ```bash
 cmake .. && make -j
 ```